 This breast reconstruction approach does not involve removing muscle.
 Instead, blood vessels in the abdomen that supply blood to the fat and skin in the area are located.
 These blood vessels, as well as the fat and skin, are removed and placed in the chest to form the breast.
 The blood supply is carefully reconnected to blood vessels in the armpit or chest.
 This method typically has the fastest and easiest recovery, although surgery requires more time.

 Most patients feel the most discomfort during the first few days after surgery.
-This is largely controlled with an oral pain medication prescribed by Dr. Gill.
+This is largely controlled with an oral pain medication prescribed by Dr. Ross.
 After the first few days, you will transition to over-the-counter pain medication.
 It is normal for the breasts to feel swollen and tender at first, but this subsides over the first few weeks.
 You will wear a comfortable but supportive bra for the first 4 to 5 weeks after surgery, after which you may transition back to a more normal bra with underwire.
 Most patients may resume normal exercise 4 to 6 weeks after surgery.
-Dr. Gill will be highly involved in your post-operative management and guide you as you gradually increase your activity level.
+Dr. Ross will be highly involved in your post-operative management and guide you as you gradually increase your activity level.